NiloGregginz33/QMGRExperiments/README.md

 **This is a simulation via geometry reconstruction with a twist of curvature with MDS being a single example

-**A history of the thought behind this can be found in the repo commit history, though note that early experiments may be considered speculative however only truth survives repeated testing.
+**A history of the thought behind this can be found in the repo commit history, though note that early experiments may be considered speculative, but its better to systematically test ideas than to hand wave

 **Compilation to specific alternative hardware gate sets is semi manual though can be automated.